 - Set a monthly automatic payment from your personal account to your joint account (calculate and estimate of your monthly household expenses and divide it by 2).

-- Opt for automatic payments for: rent, utilities, Internet, phone, home insurance, health insurance.
+- Opt for automatic payments for rent, utilities, Internet, phone, home insurance, and health insurance.

 Side note: To differentiate our personal card from our joint one, Octave drew a heart on the joint one while we were still at the bank.
 My heart melted.